Fall Term Schedule

 |

-Contact Improvisation is a duet form where partners use weight, momentum, and inertia to create movement and interact with others.
-Rooted in dance, martial arts and studies of body awareness, we will work on solo and duet skills - rolling, falling, balance, counter-balance, weight sharing, lifts and spiraling.
-This skill work combines with interactive games and exercises, leading to more open dancing in a supportive and focused environment.
+Rooted in dance, martial arts and studies of body development and awareness.
+A duet form where partners use weight, momentum, and inertia to move each other freely through space.
+Solo and duet skills, rolling, falling, balance, counter-balance, jumping, weight sharing, spirals explored.
+Skill work combined with more open dancing in a supportive and focused environment.
 No previous dance training required.

 |